-When a person dies leaving a will, the will is sent to the appropriate court of probate to be proved.
-When a person dies intestate (without making a will) or had not appointed an executor, an administration bond is issued by the court to a named person or persons to administer the deceased's estate.
+Before 1858, when a person died leaving a will, the will was sent to the appropriate ecclesiastical court of probate to be proved.
+When a person died intestate (without making a will) or without appointing an executor, an administration bond was issued by the court to a named person or persons to administer the deceased's estate.

-Before January 1858 church courts (or ecclesiastical courts) dealt with this process.
-The Principal Probate Registry was established on 12 January 1858 and keeps a copy of every will proved in England or Wales after 1858, as well as copies of letters of administration.
+On 12 January 1858, the Principal Probate Registry was established.
+The Registry holds the official copies of every will proved in England and Wales after 1858, as well as copies of letters of administration.

 What records are held at the Hull History Centre?

-The odd will can be found within our Family and Estates collections by searching for a person's name on our online catalogue.
+Wills can be found within our Family and Estates collections by searching for a person's name on our online catalogue.
 However, whether a will survives in our collections is generally a matter of luck.

 Where can I find a will proved before 1858?

 Wills were proved by ecclesiastical courts prior to 1858, and which court was responsible for probate was determined by the place in which the deceased lived and the value of the estate.
 Estates worth over £5 (£10 in London) or with property in more than one diocese would be proved at the Prerogative Courts of Canterbury or York.

 The Prerogative Court of York documents are kept at the Borthwick Institute at the University of York.

 The Prerogative Court of Canterbury took precedence if property was held in both provinces.
 During the Commonwealth period, 1653-1660, a court of civil commission had sole jurisdiction over probate in England and Wales.
 Its records are filed with those of the Prerogative Court of Canterbury at The National Archives, and can be searched on Ancestry for free at the History Centre.

 Scottish wills are at the National Archives of Scotland in Edinburgh or in the Sheriff's Courts.